 Delay Grass Grazing

 Hold off on letting your herd grass graze until spring growth reaches 8-10 inches in height.
 Immature grasses hold a lot of potassium which can reduce your animal’s ability to absorb magnesium.

 Graze In Legume/Grass Pastures First

 Legumes naturally intake and store more magnesium than grass alone.
 Let your animals graze in pastures containing legume growth until temperatures warm up and the risk of tetany subsides.
-Click here for a list of magnesium boosting legumes from the University of Massachusetts.
+Here is a list of magnesium boosting legumes from the University of Massachusetts.

 *Note: If you don’t have access to enough legume pastures for your herd size, prioritize your high risk animals (consult your vet and/or use the risks listed above).
 Once you ID which animals are more susceptible, keep notes to help you manage their magnesium in the following years.

 Remember that excess nitrogen and potassium interferes with magnesium levels.
 Look beyond NPK fertilizers and find a more well-rounded fertilizer for your pastures.
 Applying a wider mineral profile to your land will also increase the total digestible nutrients (TDN) available to your herd.

 Redmond Minerals has been supporting healthy farming operations for over 50 years.
 We are proud to nourish the world from the ground up with minerals from our 200 million year old deposit in central Utah.
 Our mineral programs contain a comprehensive, balanced profile of over 60 trace minerals.